QuartzQualcomm/Quartz/README.md

 - Llama 3.1 8B (AnythingLLM) - For chat completions.
 - Whisper Base (NPU for Speech-to-Text, CPU for time-stamped transcriptions) - For speech to text and transcriptions (.srt)
 - Large Mask (LaMa) Inpainting (For Video Stabilization)
-- ESRGAN (NPU) - For increasing quality of image/video
+- ESRGAN (NPU) - For increasing quality of image
 - MiDAS (NPU) - Depth Estimation for Background Blurring
 - ViT (CPU) - Image Classification for image metadata
 ## Features